syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.MVC/template.md

 documentation: ug
 ---

-# Customizing Stepper steps with templates
+# Customizing the steps with templates in ##Platform_Name## Stepper control

-The Stepper control allows you to customize the appearance of the stepper steps using [Template](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Template) property.
-You can use template to define a unique layout for the stepper.
-This allows you to create a more customized and interactive experience for the user.
+The Stepper control allows you to customize the appearance of the Stepper steps by using the [Template](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Template) property to define a unique layout for the Stepper.
+This allows you to create a personalized experience for the user.

-The following example shows the customization of stepper with `Icon` and `Label` using [Template](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Template) property.
+The following example shows the customization of Stepper with `Icon` and `Label` using [Template](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_Template) property.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}